shubhrocks20/CodeIgniter-Crud-Application/README.md

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

+## Database Structure
+Refer to the File records.sql

 > **Warning**
 > The end of life date for PHP 7.4 was November 28, 2022.
 If you are
 > still using PHP 7.4, you should upgrade immediately.
 The end of life date